cxn03651/write_xlsx/workbook.md

 ##### :name

 Set the name for the chart sheet.
-The name property is optional and if it isn't supplied will default to Chart1 .. n.
+The name property is optional and if it isn't supplied will default to `Chart1 .. n`.
 The name must be a valid Excel worksheet name.
 See [add_worksheet()](#add_worksheet) for more details on valid sheet names.
-The name property can be omitted for embedded charts.
+The `:name` property can be omitted for embedded charts.

     chart = workbook.add_chart(:type => 'line', :name => 'Results Chart')